-Whether thick or thin, sold dry or fresh, or made with wheat, rice, or mung bean flour, noodles are a staple in Chinese cooking.
-From longevity noodles to hearty Zhajiangmian, as well as a quick and easy lo mein dish, here is a selection of the nine most popular Chinese noodle recipes.
+Whether thick or thin, sold dry or fresh, or made with wheat flour, rice flour, or mung bean flour, noodles are a staple in Chinese cooking.
+From longevity noodles to hearty Zhajiangmian, as well as a quick-and-easy lo mein dish, here is a selection of the nine most popular Chinese noodle recipes.

 01 of 09

 This noodle salad is a very popular dish in Taiwan and China.
 It’s especially popular during the summertime–summers in Taiwan and China are always really hot and humid, so this cold noodle salad with a delicious sauce and refreshing ingredients helps people regain their appetite during the heat.